 Moisture control is an often neglected important care package in the quest for home sustainability by the average homeowner.
-Indoor moisture levels between 30 percent to 50 percent is considered optimal and helps makes your home your true comfort zone.
+Indoor moisture levels between 30 percent to 50 percent are considered optimal and helps make your home your true comfort zone.
 As with everything else, too much of everything is bad, likewise too little.
 Indoor moisture those not renegade from this fact, but we shall focus more on excess moisture in the home.

 Excess home moisture mounts its attack on the property over time.
 It kicks off when moist air comes in contact with a cool surface, it can condense.
 The condensation comes about because warmer air, which can hold more moisture than colder air, so when warm air cools, the moisture in it has to go somewhere else, this somewhere else is a cool surface.
 The moisture then condenses to form a liquid, that is water which can then trickle to stain if it is a wall or ceiling, rotting wood over time, reduces its durability and slowly and surely destroys the structure.

-To correct and prevent the effects, hazards, and complication that excess indoor moisture proposes effectively, we would need to go down to the home and find out the reason your home may suffer from high levels of moisture.
+To correct and prevent the effects, hazards, and complications that excess indoor moisture proposes effectively, we would need to go down to the home and find out the reason your home may suffer from high levels of moisture.
 The causes are often multifactorial and you cannot just pinpoint a single effect.
 It can stem from the building materials, the location of the house, how old the house is, and so on.
 The frequently encountered findings in homes ravaged due to poor moisture control include:

 - Water vapor condensation.

 - Normal daily household activities like showering, boiling a kettle or cooking, drying laundry indoors, burning gas.

 - Poor home structuring and construction is seen in increased permeability to moisture due to badly constructed foundations, infiltration of moist air through porous walls

 - Regions with high humidity.